Canon 250D vs Hasselblad X1D

-Both the 250D and the X1D are recent models that are part of the current product line-up.
-The 250D replaced the earlier Canon 200D, while the X1D does not have a direct predecessor.
+The 250D is a recent model that features in the current product line-up of Canon.
+In contrast, the X1D has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X1D was succeeded by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Hasselblad websites.

 So what is the bottom line?
 Is the Canon 250D better than the Hasselblad X1D or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better video: Provides higher definition movie capture (4K/25p vs 1080/25p).

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.